ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## Setting a cookie
 {: #setting-cookies}

-You can set cookies using CIS Edge functions.
+You can set cookies by using CIS Edge functions.

 ```sh
 addEventListener('fetch', event => {